Blank white background with no objects or features visible.

 • Flexibility: You can build custom tools without modifying the AI system

 This separation of concerns is what makes MCP powerful.
+In practical MCP and A2A architectures, MCP handles tool access through servers, while A2A handles communication between independent agents coordinating tasks.
 It decouples the intelligence (AI agent) from the execution (tool access), leading to scalable, secure, and maintainable AI integrations.

 In the next section, we’ll break down how an MCP Server fits into the overall architecture and how requests are processed under the hood.